Andrew001207/CubeX/docs/source/arc42.rst

 --------
 Our contribution to the whole Smart Cube project is the creation of an API to communicate with the cube and the database, which also has to be created, the creation of a simple Web-GUI to view some statistics of the cube and finally the implementation of a telegram bot to configure and work with the cube.
+For testing we were provided with a microcontroller with two buttons connected to a small display to simulate an actual cube.

 .. ___how_to_start: